Paris-Panthéon-Assas University: Administration

 Panthéon-Assas is governed by an administration council, a scientific council, and a council for studies and university life.
 Members of these boards serve two-year terms.
 The president of Panthéon-Assas is elected by members of the administration council, for a four-year tenure; he or she presides over this council.
 The president is assisted by two vice-presidents and several professors elected within their respective academic departments.
 Members of the administration council choose the faculty representatives who make up the scientific council.

 The university inherited the academic departments from the Faculty of Law of Paris.
 It currently houses five of them: one for private law and criminal sciences, one for public law and political science, one for Roman law and legal history, one for economics and management, and one for journalism and communication.

 Campuses

-The university has 18 campuses in Paris, 1 in the city of Melun and other abroad.
+The university has 18 campuses in Paris, 1 in the city of Melun to the south, and other campuses abroad.

-Centre Panthéon (Soufflot)
+Panthéon Centre

-In 1753, Louis XV decided that a new building would be constructed for the faculty of law.
-Jacques-Germain Soufflot, alumnus of the faculty who had become the architect of the King designed and supervised the construction.
+In 1753, Louis XV decided that a new building would be constructed for the Faculty of Law of Paris.
+Jacques-Germain Soufflot, alumnus of the Faculty who had become the architect of the King designed and supervised the construction.
 It took place from 1771 to 1773 and the new building opened in 1774.

 Nowadays, the administration offices and postgraduate studies (masters' and doctoral studies) are located in it.
-It is situated on the 12 Place du Panthéon.
+It is situated at 12 Place du Panthéon.
 It is registered among the national heritage sites of France.